Horbenkodev/hugo-blog/content/posts/artificial-intelligence-in-oil-and-gas/index.md

 One of the cases was the introduction of autonomous drilling in deep water by ExxonMobil.
 A proprietary drilling advisory system built by the company relies on the capabilities of AI to identify the most appropriate zones for drilling.
 Thanks to this automated system, ExxonMobil can increase drilling efficiency and safety as well as eliminate a lot of repetitive tasks for its staff.
 As a result, the company's employees can concentrate on more creative and complex work.

 It is also known that ExxonMobil uses AI tools for other aims such as conducting oil analysis processes (as a part of its predictive maintenance program), for example.
-In one of the [reports](https://mobilserv.mobil.com/pdfs/mobil-serv-lubricant-analysis-success-story-1.pdf)provided by the company, it was stated that thanks to such a solution, they can reduce the time needed for manual sample collection by 66% which can lead to savings of $9,600 in labor costs per year.
+In one of the [reports](https://mobilserv.mobil.com/pdfs/mobil-serv-lubricant-analysis-success-story-1.pdf) provided by the company, it was stated that thanks to such a solution, they can reduce the time needed for manual sample collection by 66% which can lead to savings of $9,600 in labor costs per year.

 Shell is another industry leader that is open to innovations.
 Today the company has about 100 AI apps that are currently at different stages of development.
 For example, Shell relies on AI in asset performance optimization.
 The introduced solution can use the data received from hardware sensors for calculating the optimal parameters that will ensure safety and efficiency.
 This data can be also used by AI to reduce carbon emissions.
 The solution of this type is being applied at Shell's Liquefied natural gas (LNG) facilities and helps to reduce CO2 emissions by 355 tons daily.
 It is interesting to mention that this can result in reductions of 130 kilotons per year and this figure is equivalent to the effect of taking 28K vehicles off the roads in the US.